macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 | 64       | alternating `01`/`02` from @58 to @1be8, every 0x70 bytes | after @1f88 |
 | 3        | `01`@58, `02`@c8, `03`@138                                | after @4da  |

-After a certain point the data is densly filled with non-null bytes, which probably really is "uninitialized memory" (aka "garbage").
+After a certain point the data is densely filled with non-null bytes, which probably really is "uninitialized memory" (aka "garbage").

 The important part to notice is that the position difference between the first lonely byte @58 and the last one (@c8, @138, @1be8) is always `112 * (numChannels-1)`.